mattermost/mattermost-developer-documentation/site/content/integrate/apps/structure/forms/_index.md

 ![Screenshot of autocomplete modal dialog](slash-command-autocomplete-modal-dialog.png)

 When the slash command is executed, the form's `submit` call will be performed.
-The call request will include the App, user, post, root post (if any), channel, and team IDs in the context.

 ## End-to-end examples